JDIZM/compound-interest/README.md

 - `principal: number` The initial amount invested or borrowed
 - `rate: number` The interest rate (or growth rate) per annum
 - `years: number` The number of years invested
-- `paymentsPerAnnum: number` The number of contribution payments per annum (eg 12 for monthly) -- also used to show the interest balance per period?? so if you want the interest to show monthly for each year.
+- `paymentsPerAnnum: number` The number of contribution payments per annum (eg 12 for monthly) will be used to show the interest balance per period.
+So if you want the interest to show monthly for each year then make sure you define the paymentsPerAnnum as 12.
 - `currentPositionInYears: number` The current position in years (eg 2 for the second year of the investment)

 #### Contribution Options